 University West is responsible for all processing of personal data in the university's activities.
 This web page describes how we treat your personal information, what rights you have, and how you can apply them.

-University only processes personal data in order to accomplish our mission to educate, conduct research, interact with the community, provide information about our activities and seek to promote research to the university.
+University only processes personal data to accomplish our mission to educate, conduct research, interact with the community, provide information about our activities and seek to promote research to the university.
 We also do so to conduct appropriate activities and to comply with laws and regulations.

 University only processes information about you if you have agreed to it, or if it is necessary to perform a task in the public interest or in official authority, or as provided by law or contract.